• On Demand

 In Make THAT Yarn You'll Learn:

-• Which millspun yarns you can or can't reproduce with handspinning
+• Which millspun yarns you can and can't reproduce with handspinning

 • How to deconstruct a yarn to determine its twist and grist